Harvester (video game): Plot

 On the final day of his initiation, Steve discovers a mutilated skull and spinal cord in Stephanie's bed, which the Sergeant at Arms tells him is his invitation to the Lodge.
-Venturing inside, Steve discovers that the Lodge is composed of a series of rooms called "Temples" which serve as mordant burlesques of real civic locations (including a living room with a dead family and a kitchen where a chef prepares human meat) and whose inhabitants challenge him with a series of puzzles ostensibly meant to teach lessons integral to understanding the precepts of the lodge.
+Venturing inside, Steve discovers that the Lodge is composed of a series of rooms called "Temples" which serve as mordant burlesques of real civic locations (including a room with a dead family and a kitchen where a chef prepares human meat) and whose inhabitants challenge him with a series of puzzles meant to teach lessons integral to understanding the precepts of the lodge.
 Each "lesson" turns out to be an inversion of traditional morality, including the futility of charity, the uselessness of the elderly, and the benefits of lust and vanity.

-At the highest level of the Lodge, the Sergeant at Arms presents a still-living Stephanie and explains that Harvest is an elaborate virtual reality simulator being operated by a group of scientists in the 1990s to determine if it's possible to turn average humans into serial killers.
+At the highest level of the Lodge, the Sergeant at Arms presents a still-living Stephanie and explains that Harvest is an elaborate virtual reality simulator being operated by a group of scientists to determine if it is possible to turn average humans into serial killers.
 Steve and Stephanie are the only real people in the simulation, and everything Steve has experienced has been intended to warp his reality and break down his inhibitions to prepare him for life as a serial killer.
-The Sergeant offers him two options: murder Stephanie, committing his first real crime and accepting a future as a murderer, or refuse, in which case the scientists will render both Steve and Stephanie brain dead in the laboratory.
-Should Steve choose the second option, the Sergeant informs him he and Stephanie will live an entire lifetime of happiness in the Harvest simulator in the seconds before their death.
+The Sergeant offers him two options: murder Stephanie, committing his first real crime and accepting a future as a murderer; or refuse, in which case the scientists will render both Steve and Stephanie brain dead in the laboratory.
+Should Steve choose the second option, the Sergeant informs him that he and Stephanie will experience an entire lifetime of happiness in the Harvest simulator in the seconds before they die in the real world.

-If the player chooses to kill Stephanie, Steve beats Stephanie to death and then removes her skull and spinal cord.
-After the murder is complete, Steve awakens within the virtual reality simulator.
-Hitchhiking home, he brutally murders the driver who picks him up.
-Steve returns home, where his mother criticizes him for playing violent video games, telling him that people who consume violent media go on to commit violent acts in real life.
-Steve laughs in response as the camera enters his throat and stomach, revealing dissolving body parts of the driver he killed earlier.
+If the player chooses to kill Stephanie, Steve bludgeons Stephanie to death and removes her skull and spinal cord.
+After the murder is complete, Steve awakens in the laboratory and gleefully informs the scientists that he enjoyed the experience.
+Hitchhiking home, he murders the driver who picks him up.
+Later, while he plays a violent video game in his bedroom, Steve's mother chastises him for doing so, as it will induce violent impulses in him.
+Steve laughs as the camera enters his throat and stomach, revealing the dissolving body parts of the driver he killed earlier.

 If the player chooses to spare Stephanie, the Sergeant at Arms performs an impromptu wedding in the chapel before letting the pair go.
 Steve and Stephanie buy a home, have a child, and grow old together before dying peacefully and being buried in the Harvest cemetery.
 In real life, the scientists express disappointment at the results of their experiment as they look on at the pair's dead bodies.